The Kubernetes platform.

 To run Drycc Workflow on a Kubernetes cluster, there are a few requirements to keep in mind.

-Workflow supports the use of ACME to manage automatic certificates, cert-manager is also one of the necessary components.
+Workflow supports the use of ACME to manage automatic certificates, cert-manager is also one of the necessary components, if you use cert-manager EAB, you need to set the

 A variety of Drycc Workflow components rely on an object storage system to do their work, including storing application slugs, Docker images and database logs.